arv-sajeev/EDpAT/README.md

 # 1. EDpAT
 EDpAT stands for Ethernet Dataplane Application Tester.
 It is a test tool to test ethernet based data plane applications.
 It can send and receive raw Ethernet packets to one or more ethernet ports.

-The packets to be sent/received are specified in an input script file in the desired order.The tool will read this file as input and send/receive the packets as specified in the file.
+The packets to be sent/received are specified in an input script file in the desired order.
+The tool will read this file as input and send/receive the packets as specified in the file.
 The received packets are compared against what is specified in the script file to determine the the result of each testcase

 # 2. Installation
 The Makefile has been included in this repository.
 Just run `make` in the working directory